cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 **TODO 4:** Implement the interpolation for the triangular trajectory.

+You need to create a function that performs linear interpolation between the triangle's vertices.
+The trajectory should loop smoothly from vertex 1 to 2, vertex 2 to 3, and then from vertex 3 back to vertex 1 based on the time variable.
+The input to the function is a time variable t that dictates where along the triangle's edges the point currently lies for a given 3 second period.
+Each vertex transition (e.g., from vertex 1 to vertex 2) should last approximately 1 second.
+For example 0 <= t < 1 should interpolate between vertex 1 and vertex 2.

-- Use the provided ``ee_triangle_positions``, which define the 3 vertices of the triangle trajectory.
+- Use the provided ``ee_triangle_positions``, which define the 3 vertices of the triangle trajectory (this is a 3x3 matrix).
 - Implement linear interpolation between the triangle vertices based on the input time ``t``.
+Use the np.interp function from NumPy to handle the interpolation
-- Ensure the trajectory loops every ~2 seconds approximately.
+- Ensure the trajectory loops every ~3 seconds approximately.

 Part 4: Implement PD Control (already done in lab 1)
 ----------------------------